jvlflame/Rename-JAV-files-javlibrary/README.md

 ### Parameters
 **.PARAMETER** FilePath [Required]

-  Specifies the path to video files.
+&nbsp;&nbsp;&nbsp;&nbsp;Specifies the path to video files.

 **.PARAMETER** DestinationPath

-  Specifies the path to move all video files to.
+&nbsp;&nbsp;&nbsp;&nbsp;Specifies the path to move all video files to.

 **.PARAMETER** LogPath

-  Specifies the path and filename of the log file.
+&nbsp;&nbsp;&nbsp;&nbsp;Specifies the path and filename of the log file.
 Recommended to keep track of file changes.

 **.PARAMETER** FileSize

-  Specifies the minimum filesize of video files to search in Megabytes (MB).
+&nbsp;&nbsp;&nbsp;&nbsp;Specifies the minimum filesize of video files to search in Megabytes (MB).

 **.PARAMETER** Recurse

-  Specifies to run a recursive search of the FilePath directory.
+&nbsp;&nbsp;&nbsp;&nbsp;Specifies to run a recursive search of the FilePath directory.

 **.PARAMETER** Confirm

-  Specifies to skip the yes/no prompt before renaming/moving the video files.
+&nbsp;&nbsp;&nbsp;&nbsp;Specifies to skip the yes/no prompt before renaming/moving the video files.

 ## Examples
 **Example 1** Rename all files recursively in path C:\Downloads\ with filesize greater than 500MB and move all found video files to C:\Downloads\SortedFiles\.
 Write log to C:\Downloads\RenameLog.txt.